15For neither is circumcision anything, nor uncircumcision, but a new creature.

 Bibi surrendered to Christ, completely depending on Christ to meet his needs; not only were his material needs met, but his life was also transformed and he became one of the best boys in a house for recovering addicts.

 Despite backsliding twice, Lu Yung Kwan found grace and mercy to truly become a new creation.
-Not only did he set up a business but used it to share with others about Jesus, he gave generously to the Lord and married a Christian like himself.
+He set up a business and used it to share with others about Jesus, and from his earnings he gave generously to the Lord.

 To his family, Song-To was nothing but a huge source of disgrace, and to his city; a notorious evil doer.
 But a new man was born when Song-To surrendered to Jesus, the evident reformation in his life caused his neighbors and many more to seek the Lord.